 What other ideas do you have for making poetry fun this month?

-So far, I had a product for Introduction to Rhythm (my shop, TPT, TN) and Introduction to Rhyme (my shop, TPT, TN).
-I recently added Picture Book Poetry: Introduction to Metaphor (my shop, TPT, TN) and put them all together for a low price bundle (my shop, TPT, TN).
+I have a product for Introduction to Rhythm (my shop, TPT) and Introduction to Rhyme (my shop, TPT).
+I recently added Picture Book Poetry: Introduction to Metaphor (my shop, TPT) and put them all together for a low price bundle (my shop, TPT).

 These introductions include lesson plan ideas (annotated book lists), worksheets to practice the concepts (syllables, rhymes, and comparisons), and brief ideas for writing silly poems.
 My freebie for you is part of the writing exploration portion of those products!
 I hope you enjoy exploring poetic concepts with your little ones!
 It is so much fun!